-We currently intend to distribute dividends to our shareholders on a pro-rata basis.
-Although we intend to pay dividends pursuant to this policy, our common shares will have no contractual or other legal right to dividends.
-Any recommendation by our board of directors to the general shareholders' meeting to declare and pay dividends and any decision by our board of directors to declare and pay interim dividends in the future will be made at its discretion and will depend on, among other things, our results of operations, financial condition, earnings, capital requirements, debt service obligations, restrictive covenants in our current and future debt agreements, industry practice, legal requirements (including those noted below under Belgian law), cash requirements, contractual restrictions and other factors that our board of directors may deem relevant.
-In addition, our ability to pay dividends is, and may continue to be, limited by covenants of our current and future indebtedness, and on our ongoing ability to generate cash from operations and access to the capital markets.
-Accordingly, we may not declare or make, or may have to reduce or eliminate, payments of any dividends.
-As a result, investors in this offering may not receive future dividends and the market price of our common shares may be adversely affected.
+We may not pay any cash dividends on our common shares in the future.
+Any recommendation by our board of directors to the general shareholders' meeting to declare and pay dividends and any decision by our board of directors to declare and pay interim dividends in the future will be made at the discretion of our board of directors and will depend on, among other things, our results of operations, financial condition, cash requirements, contractual restrictions and other factors that our board of directors may deem relevant.
+In addition, our ability to pay dividends is, and may be, limited by covenants of any future indebtedness we or our subsidiaries incur.
+Therefore, any return on investment in our common shares is solely dependent upon the appreciation of the price of our common shares on the open market, which may not occur.
 See "Dividend Policy."